|Home Gallery Contact Events & Projects Demos & Lessons Film & TV Archive & Links|

 Ordering, Postage, Payment, Import Duty & Safety Outlander Vessels Our Reference Library for 18th century Glass

 In 2013, we were contacted by the production company for the Starz television series "Outlander" and were asked to make glasses for the set.
-Three designs were selected for the production.
+Three designs were selected for the production: The Wedding Scene Glass, Wine Glass 1 and The Banquet Glass.
 They also selected some Shaft and Globe bottles and some Onion bottles.

 In 2015, for the second season, we supplied Outlander with more dark green bottles, particularly the long-necked Shaft and Globe type, as well as some clear glass decanters with stoppers.

-In 2016, for the third season, we supplied another large quantity of glasses: repeats of the original glasses we supplied for the first season (our No.35, No.39 and No.51).
-Also for the third season we supplied a large quantity of small and large decanters (see photo).
+In 2016, for the third season, we supplied another large quantity of glasses: repeats of the original glasses we supplied for the first season.
+Also for the third season we supplied a large quantity of small and large decanters without handles (see photo).